nschloe/tikzplotlib/README.md

 \end{tikzpicture}
 ```
-Tweaking the plot becomes easy and can be done as part of your LaTeX workflow.
+Tweaking the plot is straightforward and can be done as part of your LaTeX
+workflow.
 [The fantastic PGFPlots manual](http://pgfplots.sourceforge.net/pgfplots.pdf)
 contains great examples of how to make your plot look even better.